 The market mainly offers fresh produce and is a regular center of business for locals in the area.
 Just in time for the 8.30am train we found a table at the at the coffee shop which is adjacent to the tracks and not only serves a really good coffee but also makes sure you have a prime spot for when the train comes.
 To my utter disappointment, even a prime spot meant having lots of people’s heads, cameras, and phones in my shot.

-Floating Markets Bangkok
+Floating Markets, Bangkok

 Afterward, it was breakfast time at the Tha-ka floating market.
 This one is an experience because unlike the other markets as it is a) properly floating and b) not many tourists come here.
 Vendors prepare, cook and sell their dishes directly from their boats, moored next to floating platforms.

-Then it was time for the Bang-Noi floating market, which is not floating per se but rather built right by the water.
-Here you will find little hipster coffee shops and lots of knickknacks and best of all - a massage place.
+Then it was time for the Bang-Noi floating market, which is not a Thai floating market per se but rather built right by the water.
+Here you will find little hipster coffee shops and lots of knickknacks and best of all – a massage place.
 Perfect for a small break and to make room for more food (at this point Yi Wah was seriously worried about my eating capabilities).

 The most well-known place you will see during any floating market Bangkok tour is the Amphawa floating market.
 This place is seriously massive and quite popular with local and foreign tourists alike.
 Take the ferry to take you over the Mekong river and then jump on a boat to take you through (not quite as scenic as these are motorboats) or just walk alongside the canal, cross over one of the many bridges and make your way back on the other side.

 We stopped to get some proper Thai coffee first – prepared in a can and by a man who has been making coffee his entire life.
 And while I am not a coffee snob, it was one of the best iced coffees I have had.